davideicardi/goose-game/README.md

 # goose-game

-A Java 11 exercise.
-Implement a console goose-game.
+The Goose Game written as a console java application.

 ## Implementation details